-We are developing a translational research pipeline for identifying next generation prebiotics, probiotics- and synbiotics (combinations of pre- and probiotics) to prevent or treat metabolic dysfunction and nutritional deficiencies.
-In one experimental approach, we transplant intact gut microbial communities directly from human donors sharing characteristics of interest into germ-free mice that harbor no microbes of their own.
-The resulting 'humanized' mice are then fed the diets consumed by their corresponding human microbiota donors, or systematically manipulated derivatives of those diets.
-Our ability to replicate an individual’s microbiota in multiple recipient mice who are reared under highly controlled environmental conditions, allows us to (i) define the degree to which features of the donor’s phenotype can be transmitted to the recipient via the gut microbiota/microbiome, (ii) identify the metabolic and signaling networks that link various community members to one another through their syntropic (nutrient sharing) relationships, and to their host, and (iii) determine how dietary context affects these interactions.
+We are developing gut microbial community-targeted therapeutics to treat undernutrition in infants and children living in low-income countries, and obesity in Westernized countries.
+In one approach, we transplant intact gut microbial communities directly from human donors sharing characteristics of interest into germ-free mice that harbor no microbes of their own.
+The resulting `humanized` gnotobiotic mice are then fed the diets consumed by their corresponding human microbiome donors, or systematically manipulated derivatives of those diets.
+Our ability to replicate an individual’s gut microbial community in recipient mice that are reared under highly controlled environmental conditions allows us to (i) define the degree to which features of the donor’s phenotype can be transmitted to the recipient via the community, (ii) identify the metabolic and signaling networks that link various community members to one another through their syntropic (nutrient sharing) relationships, and to their host, and (iii) determine how dietary context affects these interactions.
 In cases where a transmissible phenotype is identified, we subsequently generate sequenced collections of cultured gut bacteria that represent the majority of diversity present in the donor`s microbiota.
 His or her `personal culture collection` is then transplanted into germ-free mice and/or germ-free piglets to ascertain whether it too can transmit features of the donor’s phenotypes.
-If so, the contributions of the individual components of these culture collections are subsequently characterized in an effort to unravel the mechanisms involved in phenotypic transmission.
+If so, the contributions of the individual components or defined subsets of these culture collections are characterized in an effort to unravel the mechanisms involved in phenotypic transmission.